-When I met my now-husband, he never used a turn signal when driving.
+When I met my husband, he never used a turn signal when driving.
 Never.
 I asked why (implored, actually).
 He said, “Then, no one can cut me off.”
 This simple gesture—akin to asking permission— would make his intentions clear and, thus, make him vulnerable.

 It sounds daft, but I’m sure most of us are guilty of a similar thing—hiding vulnerabilities behind walls we erect to protect ourselves, meanness or, worse, indifference.

 I keep a sticky note of “Hanlon’s Razor” on my desk: “Never attribute to malice that which is adequately explained by stupidity.”
 I thought it might help me remember kindness.

 Or at least battle indifference.

 Indifference is the opposite of empathy, which is deeply connected to kindness.
 Especially when we regard others.
 Susan Sontag’s study of visual-related empathy suggests our concern is triggered when suffering is disproportional, the “product of wrath.”

 The iconography of suffering has a long pedigree.
 The sufferings most often deemed worthy of representation are those understood to be the product of wrath, divine or human.
 (Suffering from natural causes, such as illness or childbirth, is scantily represented in the history of art; that caused by accident, virtually not at all—as if there were no such thing as suffering by the inadvertence of misadventure.)